Type of Business Insurance: Which is Right?

 If the continuing success of your business is contingent on having a physical premise at a particular location to work from and/or where expensive, complex machinery and equipment are necessary to conduct business, obtaining a business interruption policy will be particularly critical.

 If your business owns a fleet of cars or trucks to be used for commercial purposes, you must ensure that you purchase the appropriate car insurance policy to cover your business activities and all employees who will be using the vehicles.
+This means that you will need to take out a commercial auto insurance policy for these vehicles, as your employees will not be able to rely on their personal policy.

 Commercial General Liability Insurance